Online dating apps like Tinder or Bumble are getting you to the top of the funnel with your ideal partner.

 A good content marketing strategy can help your company get in front of people at each stage and move potential customers to the bottom of the funnel sooner, which puts more money into your pocket.

 While every part of the funnel is important, we’re going to dive into why you should include top of funnel content into your marketing strategy.
-By focusing on the top of the funnel you can help improve metrics around getting new leads, increasing conversion rates, and improving retention of those potential new customers.
+By focusing on strengthening that relationship with your target audience up front, it can help improve metrics around getting new leads, increasing conversion rates, and improving retention of those potential new customers.

 What Is Top Of Funnel (TOFU) Marketing?

-Top of funnel marketing is referring to potential customers who are at the beginning of the buyer’s journey.
+Top of funnel marketing is referring to potential customers who are at the beginning of the buyer’s journey, often called the awareness stage.
 They are in the informational gathering and researching phase of decision making.

 9 Benefits Of Top Of Funnel Marketing